Bidireac/BackboneTodo/README.md

-# Widgets
+# Backbone Todo
-> A set of widgets created in React.
+> A Todo list created with Backbone.

 ## Table of Contents
 * [General info](#general-info)